mbaske/ml-audio-sensor/README.md

 ### Sample Type

 Whether to sample spectrum or amplitude data. `Spectrum` allows for fine-tuned control over the observed frequency range and can help reducing observation sizes this way.
 It is less accurate with regard to timing though, as spectrum data represents a 20ms snapshot.
 I'm not sure how well Unity simulates interaural time differences for stereo signals, but 20ms would normally be way too long of an interval for discerning where a signal is coming from.
 The agent can only rely on level differences between the left and right channels for localizing an audio source.
-The `Amplitude` option should be more precise in this regard, but it has a fixed sample size and doesn't support constraining the observed frequencies.
+The `Amplitude` option should be more precise in this regard, but it has a fixed observation size and doesn't support constraining the observed frequencies.
 Then again, you could just add low and high pass filters to the audio listener for that.

 ### FFT Window